QR2.1.1 The Quantum Network

 9. Why do many physicists deny that quantum events cause physical events?
 (QR1.3.2)

-10. Is the physical world computing itself?
+10. Can the physical world compute itself?
+Give reasons.
 (QR1.4.1)

-12. How did our space “begin” if there was no “somewhere” for it to begin at?
+12. How did our space begin if there was no time for it to begin in?
 (QR1.4.2)

-13. How did our time begin if there was no time “moment” for it to begin at?
+13. How did our time begin if there was no space for it to begin at?
 (QR1.4.2)

 14. How can space be both nothing and something?
 (QR1.4.3)